Ramanaathan2000/Phonepe_Pulse_Data_Visualization/README.md

-# Data Visualization and Exploration : A User-Friendly Tool Using Streamlit and Plotly (https://github.com/Ramanaathan2000/Phone_pe-Pulse_Data_Visualization/assets/113617103/91144cfb-4f54-40be-84f3-960c8af3b4d3)
+# Data Visualization and Exploration : A User-Friendly Tool Using Streamlit and Plotly"C:\Users\raman\OneDrive\Desktop\GUVI DOCX\New folder\phonepe\phonepe1\phonepe.jpg"

 ##### What is PhonePe Pulse?
 The PhonePe Pulse website showcases more than 2000+ Crore transactions by consumers on an interactive map of India.
 With over 45% market share, PhonePe's data is representative of the country's digital payment habits.
 The insights on the website and in the report have been drawn from two key sources - the entirety of PhonePe's transaction data combined with merchant and customer interviews.
 The report is available as a free download on the PhonePe Pulse website and GitHub.